 Below are basic guidelines for those wishing to earn their counseling certification in Arizona.
-Most requirements such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Arizona counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Arizona counseling licensure process.
 However, it is wise to contact the Arizona Board of Behavioral Health Examiners at (602)-542-1882 to make sure you are on the right track.

 First of all, great work keeping your head down and taking care of business even when that Arizona sun continues to shine out your front door.
 By exploring the counseling career now, you are setting yourself up to expedite the process toward certification as well as learn quickly whether a career in counseling is right for you.

-Right now you will want to get the ball rolling with regard to higher education.
-Begin requesting information from schools offering undergraduate programs in psychology.
+It's up to you to get the ball rolling with regard to higher education.
+A good place to start is by requesting information from schools that offer undergraduate programs in psychology.

-Click on the links below to browse schools offering programs you are currently qualified to begin!
+Click on the links below to browse schools offering programs that might be of interest to you!

 A Licensed Associate Counselor (LAC) does not need work experience in order to apply for the examination and licensure.
 Once licensed you can only practice under direct supervision.
 You can download your application on the following Arizona Board of Health Examiners webpage.

 As an Arizona Licensed Professional Counselor (LPC), you can begin your mandatory work experience after completing your degree.
 A qualified supervisor must oversee the 3200 hours which should take at least 2 years.
 1600 of those hours should be working directly with clients.
 There are certain hours that must be met regarding supervision, you can review this information at the following link.